 Recipe Notes and Preparation Variations

-If you don’t have cookie cutters, you can use a pizza cutter to cut the dough into squares or rectangles.
-Or you can roll small balls and flatten them with a fork, glass, or spatula.
+- Don’t have cookie cutters?
+Use a pizza cutter to slice the dough into squares or rectangles, or roll small balls and flatten them with a fork or the bottom of a glass.

-For extra crunchy treats, turn off the oven and leave them in the oven for about 30 minutes.
+- For extra crunchy treats, turn off the oven and leave the treats inside with the door closed for 30 minutes.

-The number of dog treats this recipe makes depends on the size of the treats.
-The nutrition information in the recipe card is based on 20 treats.
+- Yield depends on the size of your cookie cutter.
+The nutrition information below is based on 20 average-sized treats.

 Serving Size